dishadaniellol/codechef-leaderboard/README.md

 4. **Add required assets**:

+     ```bash
      Make sure to add the required assets to your project's public/assets

 5. **Start the Development Server**:

+     This will start the development server, and you can view the app in your browser at http://localhost:3000 or the port specified by your environment.

      ```bash
      npm run dev